-ETSU’s premier merit scholarship program, the Roan was established in 1997, by Mr. Louis H. Gump to attract, retain, and develop the region’s best leadership talent.
+ETSU’s premier merit scholarship program, the Roan was founded in 1997, by Mr. Louis H. Gump to attract, retain, and develop the region’s best leadership talent.
 The first class of Roan Scholars entered in fall 2000.

 This innovative Program draws its inspiration from Roan Mountain – the highest peak in the area, a motivational sight, and a symbol of the character, strength, and idealism of the region’s people.